coolya/mbeddr.arduino/Readme.md

 Obviously you will need a working MPS and mbeddr installation.
 You will need at least [version 0.6-EAP](https://github.com/mbeddr/mbeddr.core/releases/tag/0.6-EAP3).

 If you want to work with the master branch you will also need [version 3.0](http://www.jetbrains.com/mps/download/) of MPS.

+You can also use mbeddrs windows installer to get mbeddr if you are using windows.

 ### Setup